 Benchmade breaks their knives up into 3 general classes: Gold, Blue, and Black.
 All 3 of these classes are made in America.
 For a while Benchmade also offered a “Red Class” of knife that was made overseas however Benchmade discontinued these knives in 2010.
 The Gold class of course refers to their highest quality knives.
 These blades use exotic materials and super expensive steels.
 The Blue Class is their more standard class.
 This is where you will find their standard high quality knives.
 The Black Class is reserved for their extreme duty knives designed mainly for law enforcement, military and public safety groups although some models are available to civilians.

-I generally recommend purchasing Benchmade knives at BladeHQ.
-They have an excellent selection, very competitive prices, free shipping, and great customer service.
+I recommend purchasing Benchmade Knives at Amazon and BladeHQ.
+They both have an excellent selection, very competitive prices, free shipping, and great customer service.

 Benchmade Knife Reviews:

 What follows are all my reviews of Benchmade knives.
 This includes reviews ofsome of the best Benchmade knives on the market.
 Enjoy!